rescale-labs/htc-cli/v2/api/README.md

 ## Generating the client

-To generate the client code, run:
+From the parent directory, run:

 ```
-./update-swagger.sh
-go generate ./...
+make oapi
 ```

 And commit the updated files into the repo.
 Note that the above does 3